 In this episode,“The Meaning of Work”, of the TED Radio Hour podcast, host Guy Raz explores the importance of finding meaning in your work and what it means to different people.
 You don’t need to be solving world hunger or curing cancer (although if you are—awesome—we need you!).
 But you do need to feel like what you’re doing matters, even in the slightest of ways.

 Photo of person thinking courtesy of Milton Brown/Getty Images.

-Abby works in health education and prevention at a university in Washington, DC.
-When she’s not trying to make the world a healthier place, you can find her taking selfies with her cat (Mildred Meow Meow), hunting down the city's best grilled cheese, or zipping through the city on her bike, named Libby.
+Abby is a writer, career coach, and health educator living in Portland, Maine.
+When she’s not trying to make the world a happier and healthier place, you can find her cuddling with her cats, hunting down the city's best coffee and grilled cheese, or dipping her toes in the Atlantic.
 Say hi on Twitter .More from this Author